Josh-Malarkey/owner-case-study/README.md

 ---

+### Executive Summary

+These two opportunities compound each other.
+Fixing outbound's contact-to-meeting rate from 4% → 8% would roughly double outbound wins (from ~17/mo to ~34/mo) while halving outbound CAC and unlocking higher-LTV accounts that outbound is uniquely positioned to target.

+Simultaneously, reallocating ~$15K/mo of outbound headcount spend into inbound ad budget could yield ~15-20 additional inbound wins/month at current efficiency (~$730-$1,130 ad spend per won deal).
+These combined initiatives add ~30 incremental wins/month on a current base of ~80-120 (total accounts won across both channels), representing a ~30% lift within a year while improving blended CAC:LTV from ~9x toward 11-13x as the mix shifts toward the more efficient inbound channel.

+---

 ### Opportunity 1: Fix the Outbound Funnel Bottleneck (Contact → Meeting Conversion)

 This is the single highest-leverage fix.
 Outbound generates ~2x the lead volume of inbound but converts at 1/10th the rate to close.
 The data shows exactly where value is destroyed: